 If you want to update the image, but don't need to change its parameters (format, size), use update instead for better performance.

 void update ( Image image )

 Replaces the texture's data with a new Image.

-Note: The texture has to be initialized first with the create_from_image method before it can be updated.
-The new image dimensions, format, and mipmaps configuration should match the existing texture's image configuration, otherwise it has to be re-created with the create_from_image method.
+Note: The texture has to be created using create_from_image or initialized first with the set_image method before it can be updated.
+The new image dimensions, format, and mipmaps configuration should match the existing texture's image configuration.

-Use this method over create_from_image if you need to update the texture frequently, which is faster than allocating additional memory for a new texture each time.
+Use this method over set_image if you need to update the texture frequently, which is faster than allocating additional memory for a new texture each time.